 Sh’kkinah is the Divine presence radiating the glory of God, “the manifest glory of God present with men.”
-David H. Stern, the translator of the Complete Jewish Bible (CJB) defines Sh’kkinah as: divine presence, the manifest glory of God present with men and uses the word many times.
-That awe inspiring word does not appear in purely English translations of the Bible.
+David H. Stern, Complete Jewish Bible CJB Sh’kkinah does not appear in purely English translations of the Bible.

 Sh’kkinah caught the attention of Moses at the burning bush that didn’t burn up.

 1 Now Moshe was tending the sheep of Yitro his father-in-law, the priest of Midyan.
 Leading the flock to the far side of the desert, he came to the mountain of God, to Horev.
 2 The angel of ADONAI appeared to him in a fire blazing from the middle of a bush.
 He looked and saw that although the bush was flaming with fire, yet the bush was not being burned up.3Moshe said, “I’m going to go over and see this amazing sight and find out why the bush isn’t being burned up.”
 4 When ADONAI saw that he had gone over to see, God called to him from the middle of the bush, “Moshe!
 Moshe!”
 He answered, “Here I am.”
 5 He said, “Don’t come any closer!
 Take your sandals off your feet, because the place where you are standing is holy ground.
 6 I am the God of your father,” he continued, “the God of Avraham, the God of Yitz’chak and the God of Ya’akov.”
 Moshe covered his face, because he was afraid to look at God.
 Exodus 3:2-6 CJB

 Sh’kkinah led the Isralites

 Sh’kkinah was first manifested to the Israelites when God was delivering them from Egyptian bondage.
 He led them with a cloud by day and a flame by night for the next 40 years.